 Researchers did a study of the health benefits of seaweed on our gut health, published in Science Direct (2025).
 Since two-thirds of seaweed consumed by humans are brown seaweed, laminaria and lundaria, the study focused on these species of seaweed.

-Scientists is a good source of protein and the bioactive compound polyphenols.
+Scientists found it is a good source of protein and the bioactive compound polyphenols.

 Seaweed is also a good source of minerals- potassium, sodium, magnesium and calcium; and rich in vitamins B1, B2, C, E, and β-carotene.
 Varying by season and species, polysaccharide or fibre content of edible brown seaweeds reaches up to 70 %.